+Notes: For high altitude operation, reduce GCW by 2% per 1000 ft.
 (300 meters) elevation.
 For definitions of terms and instructions on calculating your vehicle's load, refer to Vehicle loading in this chapter.
 Maximum trailer weights shown.
 The combined weight of the completed towing vehicle and the loaded trailer must not exceed the GCWR.

-The Escape is capable of pulling the maximum trailer weight(s) as specified above.
+Your Hybrid vehicle is capable of pulling the maximum trailer weight(s) as specified above.
 Certain states require electric trailer brakes for trailers over a specified weight.
-The Escape vehicle electrical system is not equipped to accommodate electric trailer brakes.
+Your Hybrid vehicle electrical system is not equipped to accommodate electric trailer brakes.